 If you had anchors placed, they will be taken out when you have received all of your treatments.
 While the anchors are in place:

-- Clean the anchors and the surrounding skin 3 times a day.
+- Clean the anchors and the surrounding skin three times a day.

 - Do not wash your hair while the anchors are in place.

 - A scarf or a lightweight hat may be worn to cover the anchors.

 - When the anchors are removed, you'll have small wounds to care for.
-DO NOT wash your hair until any staples are removed.
+Do not wash your hair until any staples or sutures are removed.